BrightSpots/rcv/README.md

 9. Run `gradle run --offline` to launch RCTab
 10. Run `gradle jpackage --offline` to generate a jpackage package

-Note: this is not currently available on Silicon-chip Apple Devices.
-Only Intel Mac is supported.

 #### Encrypting the Tabulator Directory
 For security purposes, we **strongly recommend** applying password encryption (e.g. 256-bit SHA) to the directory containing the Tabulator, config files, CVR files, and any other related files.